 "C:\Program Files\Microsoft Azure AD Sync\Bin\CSExportAnalyzer.exe" c:\temp\aadexport.xml > c:\temp\aadexport.csv

-Then I have a second script on the TechNet Gallery that compares these pending export CSV files looking for entries that never successfully get exported.
+Then I have a second script in GitHub that compares these pending export CSV files looking for entries that never successfully get exported.
 On the active server, exports that never complete are usually due to errors that should be showing up in the error conditions we previously discussed.
 On the staging server, exports that are present in both sets of reports show the final set of data that the staging server will change when it is reconfigured to become the active server.

 From this final report, if there are unexpected exports sitting in the export queue of the staging server, we know they are due to one of the two things already discussed.
 Changes to the rules can result in a significant amount of new data being staged for export to Azure AD, especially when the updated rule is flowing new default data that wasn’t being exported in previous versions of AADConnect.
 Changes to the input data can result in different sets of objects being prepared for export.